mariusnohr/personal-website/client/notes/the-magic-easing.md

 value += (newValue - value) * easingFactor
 ```

 The principle is pretty simple.
-Instead of setting the value directly, we make the increments smaller and smaller as we apporach our target.
+Instead of setting the value directly, we make the increments smaller and smaller as we apporach our target value.
 This can make the movement feel a lot more organic.
 Whether it's about animating some position property or some user interaction.

 I guess there's no need to have the word "magic" in the headline, as there's not really anything magic going on here.
 It sure *felt* a little magic the first time I discovered it though.

-This post is a tribute to this little piece of code.
+This post is a tribute to this little line of code.

 ### To elaborate a little